bitDecayGames/BehaviorTree/README.md

 * The context is passed to the functions of `Action` and `StatusAction` nodes so that any business logic can also access or modify the context
 * Some nodes, such as the `HierarchicalContext` node, allow for more control over how nodes can interact with the context

+### Special Notes

+The `Action` and `StatusAction` nodes take functions take `WrappedFunc` and `WrappedProcessFunc` parameters respectively.
+These are special wrapped functions that contain location information to aid in debugging a tree.
+The `BT.wrapFn()` macro function simplifies this.
+See the tests for an example of how to use them.

 ### Debugging
 The `-D btree` compilation flag can be used to enable various logging.